-Pruning: If you want to keep your plant compact and bushy, pinch of new growth on a regular basis.
+Pruning: If you want to keep your plant compact and bushy, prune or pinch new growth on a regular basis.
 Wear gloves when pinching as the plants’ sap can cause skin irritation.

 The plant also spreads rapidly in the soil, so it is a simple matter to divide one plant into two or more whenever you repot.

-In their natural habitat, these plants are vigorous climbers that start out as under-story forest plants and grow up into the leaves and branches of the tropical forest to get more sun and fresh air.
+In their natural habitat, the arrowhead plant is a vigorous climber that start out as under-story forest plants in low lighting and grow up into the leaves and branches of the tropical forest to get more sun and fresh air.

 As with most living things, you will get the best results from these plants when you take steps to replicate their natural circumstances.

-Provide a tropical forest environment by keeping your plants in a warm, humid setting with the kind of bright, indirect sunlight you would find in a jungle.
+Provide a tropical forest environment by keeping your arrowhead plant in a warm, humid setting with the kind of bright, indirect sunlight you would find in a jungle.

 Try providing your plant with a branch or moss covered pole to climb.

 In its natural habitat, there are over thirty species of Syngonium.
-The one we see most often in cultivation is Syngonium podophyllum, which comes in an impressive number of varieties.
+The one we see most often in cultivation is the podophyllum type, which comes in an impressive number of varieties.
 Here is a collection of the 10 most popular and attractive of these:

 Berry Allusion Nephthytis: This plant features light green leaves with tinges of pink and cream.
 It grows very well in a low-light setting.

 Bold Allusion Nephthytis: The leaves of this plant are creamy green with pink veins.
-This is a slow-growing plant so may be better for smaller spaces.
+This is a slow-growing plant, so it may be better for smaller spaces.

-Cream Allusion Nephthytis: This is a very compact variety that features mid-sized, creamy green leaves infused with traces of pink.
+Cream Allusion Nephthytis: This very compact variety features mid-sized, creamy green foliage infused with traces of pink.